-- Adopting cooperative compliance approaches to manage risks of inaccurate reporting.
-This involves building collaborative and trust-based relationships with taxpayers (especially large taxpayers) and intermediaries to resolve tax issues and bring certainty to companies' tax positions in advance of a tax declaration being filed, or before a transaction is actually entered into.
-Typically, cooperative compliance arrangements are based on: - The taxpayer demonstrating: (a) good governance of their tax affairs, including an appropriate level of validation and review of its accounting systems; and (b) a willingness to operate in an open and transparent manner and make full disclosure of their tax risks as they occur (i.e. in real time). - The tax administration providing enhanced service to the taxpayer through, for example: (a) dedicated points of contact-including the use of client relationship management approaches; (b) speedier resolution of technical and administrative issues; (c) assignment of a reduced risk rating to the taxpayer for audit purposes; and (d) reduced penalties. - Monitoring the level of inaccurate reporting through various methods, for example: - Estimation of the VAT compliance gap (being the percentage difference, for a given year, between the amount of tax that is paid and the total amount of tax theoretically due) as an indicator of the extent to which taxpayers understate sales and over-claim credits in VAT declarations.2 A top-down method is typically employed using data sources on consumption that are independent of the tax administration (e.g., national accounts data, input-output or source-use statistical tables, and customs records).3
+arrangements are based on:

+The taxpayer demonstrating: (a) good governance of their tax affairs, including an appropriate level of validation and review of its accounting systems; and (b) a willingness to operate in an open and transparent manner and make full disclosure of their tax risks as they occur (i.e. in real time).

+- The tax administration providing enhanced service to the taxpayer through, for example: (a) dedicated points of contact-including the use of client relationship management approaches; (b) speedier resolution of technical and administrative issues; (c) assignment of a reduced risk rating to the taxpayer for audit purposes; and (d) reduced penalties. - Monitoring the level of inaccurate reporting through various methods, for example: - Estimation of the VAT compliance gap (being the percentage difference, for a given year, between the amount of tax that is paid and the total amount of tax theoretically due) as an indicator of the extent to which taxpayers understate sales and over-claim credits in VAT declarations.17 A top-down method is typically employed using data sources on consumption that are independent of the tax administration (e.g., national accounts data, input-output or sourceuse statistical tables, and customs records).18 - Estimation of compliance gaps for direct taxes (e.g., CIT and PIT) using mainly bottom-up techniques in several categories of income (e.g., business income, capital gains, interest, rents etc.).19

-- Estimation of compliance gaps for direct taxes (e.g., CIT and PIT) using mainly bottom-up techniques in several categories of income (e.g., business income, capital gains, interest, rents etc.).4 - Advanced analytics using large data sets to determine the likelihood of taxpayers making full and accurate disclosures of income. - Surveys monitoring taxpayer attitudes towards accurate reporting of income.
+- Advanced analytics using large data sets to determine the likelihood of taxpayers making full and accurate disclosures of income. - Surveys monitoring taxpayer attitudes towards accurate reporting of income.

-Against this background, three performance indicators with four measurement dimensions examine:
+Against this background, four performance indicators with seven measurement dimensions examine:

-- The nature and scope of the tax audit program in place to detect and deter inaccurate reporting. - The extent of automated crosschecking to verify information reported in tax declarations. - The nature and scope of cooperative compliance and other proactive initiatives undertaken to encourage accurate reporting. - The methods used in monitoring the extent of inaccurate reporting.
+- The nature and scope of the tax audit program in place to detect and deter inaccurate reporting. - The extent to which the audit program is systematized around uniform practices. - The extent to which taxpayer audits are monitored for quality. - The extent to which the effectiveness of taxpayer audits is monitored. - The extent of automated crosschecking to verify information reported in tax declarations. - The nature and scope of cooperative compliance and other proactive initiatives undertaken to encourage accurate reporting. - The extent to which tax gap analyses are used to assess and monitor levels of inaccurate reporting.

-Table 19 summarizes the indicators, dimensions, and associated scoring methods for POA 6.
+Table 19 summarizes the indicators, dimensions, and associated scoring methods for POA 6